davidrpugh/stochastic-expatriate-descent/_posts/2020-03-19-getting-started-with-conda.md

 (base) $ # now you are back to the base environment
 ```

-## Interested in Learning More?
+# Interested in Learning More?

 For more details on using Conda to manage the software stacks for you data science projects,
 checkout the [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/)
-training materials that are being developed by the Carpentries Incubator.
+training materials that I am developing in collaboration with the [Carpentries Incubator]().